simonneutert/simonneutert.github.io/src/_posts/2022/2022-09-12-clojure-save-file.md

 ---
-title: Save a file from web using clojure / babashka
+title: Save a file (like png or jpg) from web using clojure / babashka
 layout: post
 ---